BDC Hamburger Icon

 What is RFID for retail?

 When items with an RFID tag pass through an RFID reader, the reader records and stores this information.
-While barcodes must be scanned one by one, an RFID reader can scan hundreds or thousands of tags on a pallet in seconds.
+Whereas barcodes must be scanned one by one, an RFID reader can scan hundreds or thousands of tags on a pallet in seconds.

 How do retailers use RFID?

-• RFID and self-checkout.
-Retailers like Amazon are experimenting with RFID for completely self-service stores.
+• RFID and self-checkout: Retailers like Amazon are experimenting with RFID for completely self-service stores.
 When a customer with a valid account and payment method leaves the store with an item, the tag is read and the customer is charged accordingly.

-• RFID and spoilage.
-Retailers can tag perishable products with temperature-sensitive RFID tags to reduce spoilage and food-borne illnesses.
+• RFID and spoilage: Retailers can tag perishable products with temperature-sensitive RFID tags to reduce spoilage and foodborne illnesses.

 Did You Know?Did you know